sparkfabrik/company-playbook/content/tools-and-policies/attending-conferences.md

 /*
-Description: How to attend conferences as part of your work in Sparkfabrik
+Description: How to attend conferences as part of your work in SparkFabrik
 Sort: 20
 */